datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 This configuration is basically ready-to-go.
 However, to work with podman, we must adjust the `docker_host` setting (to not be empty).
 Moreover, I dislike the runner registration file to be call `.runner`.
-There are way to many things called "runner" already, so I will name it `.registration`.
+There are way to many things called "runner" already, so we will name it `.registration`.
 The following `sed` call makes these changes.

 ```sh